 Match for 3rd prize - Österlen FF - Torna Hällestad IF 5-1 Two disappointed teams who would have much rather wanted to play the final. Österlen had the most motivation left and easily won 5-1.

 Final Sankt Olofs IF - IFK Simrishamn 2-1 (after extension) Two teams that really wanted to win.
 Albin Önneflod gave Sankt Olof the lead on a distinct shot in front of goal.
-Sankt Olof's physical play early led to five notes in the free kick protocol.
-Each additional free kick would now entail a so-called free kick penalty of ten meters, but the players of Sankt Olof kept their heads cold the rest of the match and the only 1 meters that Simrishamn got burned.
+Sankt Olof's physical play led early to five entries in the free kick record.
+Each additional free kick would now mean a so-called free kick penalty from ten meters, but the players in Sankt Olof kept their heads cold for the rest of the match and the only ten-meter that Simrishamn got was burned.
 However, the receipt would come.
-Jonathan Karlsén fought for a return position and pressed the receipt ball.
-1-XNUMX stood out the match time.
-In the end, Sankt Olof utilized a changeover where Edin Cakovic and Albin Önneflod came two against one and where Albin Önneflod could easily roll in his second final goal (Önneflod who plays football in the just IFK Simrishamns A-team organizers club but played for the parent club Sankt Olof this year ) on Cakovic's free play.
-Sankt Olof's first victory in the Kamrat Cup was a fact - congratulations to an impressive team effort!
+Jonathan Karlsén fought back to a return position and pressed the equalizer.
+1-1 the match time stood out.
+In the extension, Sankt Olof used a change where Edin Cakovic and Albin Önneflod came two against one and where Albin Önneflod could easily roll in his second final goal (Önneflod who plays football in the organizing club IFK Simrishamn's A-team but played for the parent club Sankt Olof in this year's Kamratcupen ) on Cakovic's free kick.
+Sankt Olof's first victory in the Kamratcupen was a fact - congratulations on an impressive team effort!